Categories

 • Own the AVL: Control your Approved Vendor List to prevent unauthorized substitutions.

 Bottom line: A good BOM removes ambiguity.
-A bad BOM transfers engineering decisions to procurement—and that’s where problems begin.
+A bad BOM transfers engineering decisions incorrectly to procurement—and that’s where problems begin.

 Categories